Volunteer Days at Historic Evergreen Cemetery

 Sign up for each volunteer opportunity via HandsOn Greater Richmond.

-Please join the Enrichmond Foundation at Evergreen Cemetery for a series of volunteer clean-up days every Saturday in August and September from 8:30am – 12pm.
+Please join the Enrichmond Foundation at Evergreen Cemetery for a series of volunteer clean-up days every Saturday in November – December 8th from 9am – 12pm.

 Volunteer tasks include clearing overgrowth, trash pick up, and grave marker recording.

 Tools will be provided.
 Volunteers should dress for being outside the entire time and wear long pants, closed toe shoes, and bring gardening gloves.
 Volunteers should bring their own water/water bottles, though we will have water available.